 The 2018 Missoula County Open Space Bond was approved by Missoula County residents during the November 2018 General Election.
 The bond measure included up to \$.5 million for improving Trails and Trailheads across Missoula's Open Space and Conservation Lands System.
 Missoulians have been passing Open Space Bonds and acquiring Open Space Lands since the mid-1980's.
 As the City of Missoula's Conservation Lands System has grown maintenance of these lands has lagged behind.
 In 2007 the Conservation Land's Management program was funded and for the past decade this program has focused on developing and implementing maintenance standards across the system.
-Currently, the City of Missoula manages over 4300ac. of conservation lands with over 63 trailheads and almost 54 mi. of trail.
-The majority of these trailheads and trails were established by the public and upgrading this infrastructure to meet current City Standards has been challenging.
+Currently, the City of Missoula manages over 4300ac. of conservation lands with over 63 trailheads and over 55 mi. of trail.
+The majority of these trailheads and trails were established individually across time by the public open space advocates, conservation partners and City staff, upgrading this infrastructure to meet current City Standards has been challenging.